pragmaticslaboratory/deloreanjs/README.md

 Usage
 ---

-Do you want to be a time traveler?
-Please, visit the webpage [http://pleger.cl/sites/deloreanjs](http://pleger.cl/sites/deloreanjs)
+*Do you want to be a time traveler (in JavaScript code)?* Please, visit the webpage [http://pleger.cl/sites/deloreanjs](http://pleger.cl/sites/deloreanjs)

 What is the new?
 ----